 Pepper Jelly is made with jalapeno peppers.
 It can be made with Sure-Jell pectin either traditionally or freezer jelly method.
 You can also buy it in the jams and jellies section of the grocery store and specialty stores.
 Sometimes red or green dye is added in commercial pepper jellies so be careful if you are sensitive to dyes.

-I used my own recipe for Easy Jalapeno Pepper Jelly: Freezer Method to make my Instant Pot Pepper Jelly Bone-In Ham.
+I used my own recipe for Freezer Red and Green Jalapeno Pepper Jelly to make my Instant Pot Pepper Jelly Bone-In Ham.
 I used both green jalapeno peppers and red bell pepper for color.
-I’m working on that blog post next and will share it as soon as I can post it.
+I'm working on that blog post next and will share it as soon as I can post it.

 Can I use a different jelly?

 Yes.
-If you don’t want to make your own pepper jelly with Sure-Jell pectin or can’t find it in the grocery store, you can substitute: apple jelly, orange marmalade, apricot preserves, or even my Homemade Muscadine or Scuppernong Jelly.
+If you don't want to make your own pepper jelly or can't find it in the grocery store, you can substitute: apple jelly, orange marmalade, apricot preserves, or even my Homemade Muscadine or Scuppernong Jelly.

 One of my Holiday Cooking Show 2019 recipes